 Should You Lock In a Mortgage Rate Now?

 In the current rate environment, you may be wondering whether to lock or float your rate.
 Locking in a mortgage rate protects you against rate hikes that lead to higher monthly payments and long-term costs, especially during times of volatility.
-During the first half of 2022, average mortgage rates for a fixed 30-year loan rose from around 3% at the start of the year to past 5% in recent months.
+Average mortgage rates for a fixed 30-year loan rose from around 6.5% at the start of 2023 to past 7% in March.
+Homebuyers who were able to lock in a rate during the last week in January, when rates were 6.45%, would be in a good spot by the time they closed in late February, when rates surged a half-point higher to 6.96%.

 Even if you’re shopping for a home and you’re happy with current mortgage rates, you may not be able to lock in a rate quite yet.
 Lenders typically require you to have a signed purchase agreement with the seller in order to lock in your mortgage rate, says Sean Grzebin, head of consumer originations at Chase Home Lending.